wp-plugins/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 1.1.0 =
+This release automates the process of affiliate registration, providing a registration form for affiliates as a widget, a shortcode and API function.
+It also includes important bug fixes.
+Please update now.

 = 1.0.4 =
 Bug fixes, please update.